CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 the same value.
 In the second case, they refer to the same object.

-.. index:: is operator, operator!is
+.. index:: is operator, operator;is

 To check whether two variables refer to the same object, you can use the ``is`` operator.